Small business payroll guide for Canadian employers

 What happens if you pay late

-Late remittances trigger penalties starting at 3% for payments up to three days late, increasing to 10% for payments more than seven days late.
+Late remittances trigger penalties starting at 3% for payments 1 to 3 days late.
+Penalties increase to 10% for payments more than 7 days late.
 Repeated late payments can result in higher penalty rates.

 Payroll software can help you track due dates and avoid missed payments.